 From Prospect, OR, travel north along Highway 62 about 6 miles and turn right onto Forest Road 60.
 Continue along Forest Road 60 about 12 miles to Huckleberry Campground.Foraging for our food has been a big thing for us.
 We are learning new survival skills daily.
 We plan on visiting many more berry picking places this summer.

-If you want to know the exact location, sign up for the updates and I will make sure that you get directions and how to find this place.
-It’s not marked very well.
+Google or Apple maps will get your to the campground.
+It’s not marked very well once you make the turn on the gravel road.
 I stopped twice and asked people driving down for directions.
 It is worth the drive.
 I drive from California to Oregon just for wild huckleberry picking.
 The camping is free too!
 There is a fresh deep well pump and clean outhouses.

-I prefer using Benchmark Road atlases for navigating remote areas as they show back roads in National Forest and BLM.
+Benchmark Road atlases are useful for navigating remote areas as they show back roads in National Forest and BLM.
+You will find Huckleberry Campground in the atlas.
 Amazon sells them brand new or used at discount prices.